#file-search #file-metadata #tags #file #archive #search #organize

 • /quit or exit will exit out of the interactive mode.

 If you already have a filter applied, and are looking at a narrowed down list of files, the next filter you type will be appended to the existing filter.
 For example, if you enter the filter tag1 & tag2, and hit return, that filter is applied and a smaller list of files is shown.
 If you then type | tag3 and hit return, it will be appended to the existing filter resulting in (tag1 & tag2) | tag3.
 This is useful when incrementally tightening the filter to find the file you want.
+At any point, pressing the up and down arrow keys lets you scroll through the list of active tags.

-.ftag files
+.ftag Files

 The format of a .ftag file should be a header, followed by content under that header, followed by another header and so on till the end of the file.
 Supported headers are: desc for description, tags for tags and path for filepaths and globs.
 Headers should be in their own line, wrapped in [] brackets, similar to TOML or INI files.
 So a typical .ftag file might look like: